BUYERS GUIDE - WAGONS MEDIUM

 The LandCruiser had a part-time 4×4 system, with manually lockable front hubs and a rear limited-slip differential, but could be fitted ex-factory with

 Unlike the longer-wheelbase Troop Carrier the 76 had only a single 90-litre capacity fuel tank.
 The 76 Series was rated to haul a 3500kg braked trailer.

 At launch the Toyota LandCruiser 76 Workmate Wagon had a recommended retail price of $53,990 and the GXL Wagon was priced at $57,490.
 Add aircon and diff locks and the Workmate climbs to $59,365, with the GXL at a heady $62,865.

 The Troopy engine engine was ‘upgraded’ and a diesel particulate filter (DPF) was added.
-That’s not good news, because DPFs fill up with soot unless exhaust
+That was not good news, because DPFs fill up with soot unless exhaust

-We can imagine this will be a big problem for owners who trickle along bush tracks or around properties at idle revs, with low exhaust temperatures.
+This was a big problem for owners who trickled along bush tracks or around properties at idle revs, with low exhaust temperatures.